 - The use of tobacco, cannabis and controlled substances is prohibited in the building by all building occupants.
+This

+includes:

+- $\circ \quad \text{Cigarettes, cigars} \\$

-This includes: - Cigarettes, cigars - o Pipes, hookahs, water pipes - Electronic cigarettes and vaping devices - Nicotine products - o Smokeless Tobacco including chewing, dipping, or any other use of tobacco products - The use of tobacco, cannabis and controlled substances is prohibited in all outdoor areas, rooftops, and parking areas within the building site and within 25 feet of building entrances. - Designated smoking areas are prohibited on the building site
+- o Pipes, hookahs, water pipes

+- o Electronic cigarettes and vaping devices

+- o Nicotine products

+- Smokeless Tobacco including chewing, dipping, or any other use of tobacco products

+- The use of tobacco, cannabis and controlled substances is prohibited in all outdoor areas, rooftops, and parking areas within the building site and within 25 feet of building entrances.

+- Designated smoking areas are prohibited on the building site